hossam-create/Mnbara-Platform/docs/risk/FULL_AMOUNT_HOLDING_SECURITY.md

 **Rules:**
 - Flag is SET automatically based on transaction value
-- Flag is READ-ONLY — does not block, only triggers review requirement
+- Flag is READ-ONLY â€” does not block, only triggers review requirement
 - High-value transactions require enhanced evidence (video + signature preferred)
 - No single admin can approve HIGH_VALUE_HOLD_CRITICAL or above